 Day Trips From Amsterdam

 Volendam, Holland’s most popular fishing village is a quaint town on the shores of Lake Markermeer.
 Old Dutch fishing boats are anchored at the harbour, lined with colorful wooden cottages.
 Today, Volendam has become a tourist destination which offers visitors a taste of Dutch countryside.
-Volendam makes for an ideal day trip from Amsterdam, and you can combine it with other Dutch destinations like Marken, Zaanse Schans, and Monnickendam.
+Amsterdam to Volendam makes for an ideal day trip and you can combine it with other Dutch destinations like Marken, Zaanse Schans, and Monnickendam.

 Built in 1860, and dedicated to Saint Vincent, this church was constructed after protests from Roman Catholics who had been forced to walk all the way to Edam to attend mass for centuries.
 Every year the Volendam Opera Choir organizes a concert in the Sint-Vincentius Church.